gibuselli/gibuselli/README.md

   <img align="left" alt="Instagram" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/instagram.svg" />
 </a> <br><br>

-:bowtie: Hi, my name is Giovani Buselli, I'm a Junior Front-End Developer from São Paulo, Brazil.<br>
+:bowtie: Hi, my name is Giovani Buselli, I'm a <b>Junior Developer</b> from São Paulo, Brazil.<br>
 24 years old and 1 year coding, since I discovered my passion for technology. <br>
-Currently, improving my abilities with JavaScript Stack (ReactJS & Node.js).
+I'm really interested in learning and improving <b>back-end</b> abilities, so I study, mostly, Java and C#, but when I get the time, I like to try some things with Javascript, Bootstrap and other front-end frameworks.

 **Learn some facts about me:**